 Funds investing in a socially responsible business are social venture funds.
 They are a kind of philanthropic investment but have a scope of generating decent returns for investors.

 A private equity fund invests in unlisted private companies.
 It is difficult for unlisted companies to raise funds by issuing equity and debt instruments.
 Usually, these funds come with a lock-in period which ranges from 4 to 7 years.

 This fund primarily invests in debt securities of unlisted companies.
 Usually, such companies follow good corporate governance models and have high growth potential.
 They have a low credit rating, which makes them a risky option for conservative investors.
 As per SEBI guidelines, money accumulated by debt funds cannot be used to give loans.

 Such funds invest in other Alternative Investment Funds.
-They do not have their investment portfolio but focus on investing in different AIFs.
+They do not have an investment portfolio but focus on investing in different AIFs.